nuntium-space/docs/API-Response.md

 # API Response

-These should be the default response codes for successful requests.\
+These should be the default response codes for successful requests.
-Currently the API does not follow these rules but in the coming months a complete transition will happen.

 - `GET`: `200 OK` -> { *obj* }
 - `POST`: `201 Created` -> { id: *resource_id* }